flaccidattempts/BLCN/README.md

-># BLCN
-##Bar &amp; Line Cardinal-Clockwise Notation
+# BLCN - Bar &amp; Line Cardinal-Clockwise Notation

-## Symbols
+by Donald J. Guiles

+May 2 2022

 ---
+## Preface

+Symbol Reference

 		bNEW  = '╩'	bESW   = '╦'	bNES   = '╠'	bNSW  = '╣'	bNS   = '║'	bEW   = '═'

 		bNE   = '╝'	bNW    = '╚'	bSW    = '╗'	bES   = '╔'	bNESW = '╬'	bEWlS = '╤'

 		bNlEW = '╨'	bEWlN  = '╧'	bSlEW  = '╥'	bNlE  = '╙'	bElN  = '╘'	bElS  = '╒'

 		bSlE  = '╓'	bNSlEW = '╫'	bEWlNS = '╪'	bElNS = '╞'	bNSlE = '╟'	bWlNS = '╡'

 		lNW   = '┘'	lWS    = '┐'	lNESW  = '┼'	lSW   = '┐'	lNE   = '└'	lNEW  = '┴'

 		lES   = '┌'	lESW   = '┬'	lNES   = '├'	lEW   = '─'	lNS   = '│'	lNSE  = '┤'

+ ## 1. Introduction - How to write and read shorthand notation

+   Bar and Line Cardinal Clockwise Notation attempts to simplify the symbol and character map for the lined and Double-lined Charcters by using the Clockwise Cardinal Naming Algorithm.
+Clockwise Cardinal Naming Algorithm is self-explanatory.
+However, i will attempt to explain it in the simpliest way possible.
+Starting with the name.

+	Clockwise - The flow of direction that lines in relation to symbols are described from the center.

+	Cardinal  - Cardinal directions are used to help notate the direction (from center, then from north) the line or bar is travelling.

+	Naming    - Assigning variables to those equations

+	Algorithm - How it is achieved from beginning to end

+So Starting from the top...
+The flow of bars then lines in a symbol from the center, in North East South West clockwise notation.

 ---
- ## Introduction

-   Bar and Line Cardinal Clockwise Notation attempts to simplify the symbol and character map for the lined and Double-lined Charcters by using the Clockwise Cardinal Naming Algorithm.

-Starting at the center of this plus Symbol, first notice if it uses any double bars, it does not.
-	Second check to see if it uses lines.
-It does. write the letter 'l'.
-Which directions from the center do the lines travel?
-Starting at north and moving clockwise we get North East South West.
-	Therefore, this symbols notation is lNESW, shorthand for line from center North East South West.
+Here are some Examples
+If the variable is

+	bEWlNS

+then the symbol looks like this...

+	╪

+What does bEWlNS stand for?

+	b 	E	W	l	N	S
+	bar	East	West 	line	North	South

+That is the physical description and variable name for the symbol ╪

+Not only is BLCN flow indicative, but it makes reverse-engineering a symbol easy, without looking at a character map.

 What about complex symbols like '╫'?

-	Double bar travels North South line travels East West
+	"bar travels North South line travels East West"

-			BLCN = bNSlEW
+			bNSlEW

 ---
-## Variables
+## 2. Variables
 [b] lowercase bravo
 b = bar